 4 of the Biggest Customer Service Mistakes — and How to Avoid Them

-Let’s take a look at the 4 most common areas and how you can avoid them for your company:
+For your guidance, let’s take a look at the 4 most common areas and how you can handle and avoid them for your B2B or B2C company:

 Mistake #1: Not Responding to Online Reviews

 Ninety-one percent of consumers read online reviews on a regular or occasional basis, while 84 percent trust online reviews as much as recommendations from family and friends.

 The problem is, online reviews don’t always tell the full story and data.
 Disgruntled customers with an ax to grind might exaggerate a simple frustration or negative experience with your company.
 This is a huge factor that could have a detrimental impact on your reputation and brand loyalty and deter other customers from visiting your online store.